 The charm of the streets of Milan just keeps on giving.
 Quiet little roads and pathways with fascinating shops, restaurants and bars to explore.

-And with Christmas on the horizon, the lights are out and even that is done so tastefully.
+The streets are tastefully festooned with lights with Christmas fast approaching.
 It seems that the only festive lights allowed to adorn the shop exteriors and the streets are just white so it gives the place a stylish glow.
 Tacky it ain’t!
 The November drizzle enhances this effect by creating dazzling reflections off the damp pavements and cobbles.

 East market – where old meets new meets creative

 And no trip to Milan is complete without a visit to the flea market in Via Mecenate.
 Simply take the tram from downtown Milan and you will find a huge series of warehouses devoted to a fascinating array of wares from today and yesterday.

 Vintage clothes and jewellery abound – particularly from the 70’s and 80’s.
 Odd objets d’art – throwbacks to the age of psychedelia are for sale on the stalls.
-And the stall holders themselves are dressed in the most fascinating ways with style accents harking back to years gone by.
-You can buy yourself an old record to bring home – vinyl is well represented here!
+And the stall holders themselves are dressed in the most fascinating ways; style accents hark back to yesteryear.
+Vinyl is well represented so you can buy yourself an old record to bring home!
 I had no idea that everything Beatles is still so popular!
 Music booms out through the speakers and the whole place has a very cool vibe.
-Modern day artists and designers are display their eclectic wares for sale.
+For instance, modern day artists and designers display eclectic wares for sale on their colourful stalls.

 Refreshments are brilliant too!
-An abundance of tasty street food and international delicacies.
-Just sit on simple stacks of pallets topped with chipboard and enjoy a beer and a bite to eat.
+Enjoy an abundance of tasty street food and international delicacies.
+So you can just sit on simple stacks of pallets topped with chipboard and have a beer and a bite to eat.

 In conclusion, Milan has something for everyone.
-So you will not be bored – even in the rain!
+And you will not be bored – even when it’s raining!
 We recommend it very highly!